 Exchange Commission one or more registration statements relating to the resale of Shares issuable upon exercise of the GE Warrant, and (ii) at the request of the GE Warrant holder, if a registration statement with respect to the Shares is not then effective, participate in one or more underwritten offerings of Shares issuable upon exercise of the Warrant.
-If the Company does not meet certain of its obligations under the GE Registration Rights Agreement with respect to the registration of Shares, it will be required to pay certain liquidated damages.
+If the Company does not meet certain of its obligations under the GE Registration Rights Agreement with respect to the registration of Shares.
 As of December 31, 2012, the Company met its obligations under the GE Registration Rights Agreement.